Highlights for Moroni 7-9

 The Chemistry Lesson – An Overview

-When we say amen to the Sacrament prayer for either the bread or water, they end with the phrase, “that they may always have His (Christ’s) Spirit to be with them.”
-(Moroni 4:3) It is actually a powerful phrase which means that we may always have the light, truth, and life force that enlightens and quickens our inner being.
-As noted in the Doctrine and Covenants (reference noted below – D&C 84:45), the Spirit of Christ comes directly from Christ.
+When we say amen to the Sacrament prayer (bread or water), they end with the phrase, “that they may always have His (Christ’s) Spirit to be with them” (Moroni 4:3).
+It is a powerful phrase that means that we may always have the light, truth, and life force that enlightens and quickens our inner being.
+As noted in the Doctrine and Covenants (reference cited below – D&C 84:45), the Spirit of Christ comes directly from Christ.

-As a companion and instructor, the Holy Ghost teaches us, helps us, reminds us, and bears witness to these truths through his influence.
+As a companion and instructor, the Holy Ghost teaches, helps, reminds us, and bears witness to these truths through his influence.

 We have both these spiritual guides working with us.